devarias/devarias/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; I am an experienced Cloud Developer, who was an English-Spanish translator travelling around the world along 8 years.
+- 🤔 &nbsp; An experienced Cloud Developer, who was an English-Spanish </br> &nbsp; &nbsp; &nbsp; &nbsp; translator travelling around the world along 8 years.
-- 🎓 &nbsp; When the pandemic came I decided to give a plus to my professional life in the tech area, and that was definitively the right chose.
+- 🎓 &nbsp; When the pandemic came I decided to give a plus to my </br> &nbsp; &nbsp; &nbsp; &nbsp; professional life in the tech area, and that was definitively the right chose.
-- 🌱 &nbsp; I learn the fundamental concepts, to learn everything else.
-Always giving the extra mile.
+- 🌱 &nbsp; Learn the fundamental concepts, to learn everything else. </br> &nbsp; &nbsp; &nbsp; &nbsp; Always giving the extra mile.
 - ✍️ &nbsp; Writing blogs about tech topics.
 - 🎥 &nbsp; Making tutorials to publish in YouTube.
 - 🍕 &nbsp; Facing challenges is a way to improve myself.